ACADEMY AWARD NOMINATION, Academy of Motion Picture Arts and Sciences

 He was selected to be a Director at the Sundance Film Institute June Lab, where he worked under Stanley Kramer and Robert Redford.
 He shot scenes from SHACKLES, which featured Joe Morton and Jane Kaszmeric.

-Matthew started making multimillion dollar films, starting with the thriller, HIDER IN THE HOUSE.
+Matthew started making multimillion dollar films with the thriller, HIDER IN THE HOUSE.
 It featured Gary Busey shortly after his Academy Award Nomination.
-Unfortunately 5 days after completing principal photography, Busey fell off his motorcycle and severely damaged his brain.
-HIDER IN THE HOUSE is his last great performance.
+Unfortunately HIDER IN THE HOUSE was his last great performance.
+5 days after completing principal photography, Busey fell off his motorcycle and severely damaged his brain.

 Matthew is an active member of the Academy of Motion Picture Arts and Sciences, where he created and led the Future of Short Film Sub-Committee and has served on its Short Film/Feature Animation Category Executive Committee for over 25 years.
 He is a member of the Director’s Guild of America.

-He plans to shoot STRANDED at his 100 Acre property in Joshua Tree as his next movie project and has several others’ in development, including FACE, a Horror / Thriller set in the world of Fashion and Freaks.
+As his next movie project, he plans to shoot STRANDED at his 100 Acre property in Joshua Tree as his next movie project.
+Others in development include FACE, a Horror / Thriller set in the world of Fashion and Freaks.
 To see 1 min. teaser, go to Menu, select Current Projects, then select FACE.

 As a still photographer, Matthew has taken hundreds of thousands of photos, exercising his keen eye and developing a distinctive style, whether the subject is a landscape, a person riding the subway or a futurist vision created by compositing many of his images.